What is Sales Productivity

 Everyone desires productivity, saving time, and seeing better results.
 I get it.
-We talk (a lot) about sales process.
+We talk (a lot) about the sales process.
 Streamlining your funnel and getting better leads is the reason we exist.
 But that doesn’t mean we don’t enjoy reading about sales productivity hacks.

 The opposite in fact.
 We automate, streamline, or improve all day long (when we’re not messing around online).